Table of Contents

 In cryptocurrencies, there is an important feature called a ledger.
 An old concept that has been used by centralized systems like banks since time immemorial, a ledger in cryptocurrencies is used to record transaction data.
 Layer 1 cryptocurrencies’ unique selling point is that they are immutable, meaning once a transaction has been processed and registered in the ledger, it can’t be changed.

-Popular read 👉full 2023 blockchain guide
+Popular read 👉 full 2024 blockchain guide

-Limits of L1
+Limits of L1 Blockchain

 Now, while there are amazing features to Layer 1 coins, there are some drawbacks and some limitations as well.
 Guess, you can’t be the jack of all trades.
 These limitations include:

-Scalability – a challenge
+Scalability – A Challenge

 Scalability is one of the major issues in Layer 1 blockchains.
 Take Bitcoin for example.
 The blockchain supports a PoW consensus system and can only approve 3-7 transactions per second.